 One of my favorite summertime traditions is enjoying time outside with picnic food.
-I live in Colorado, where there are tons of beautiful natural areas to pick a shady spot and tuck into a tasty meal.
+If you’re lucky, perhaps you live near water, or near lots of trees, or both—or just some beautiful natural areas that offer a shady spot to tuck into a tasty meal.

 If you’re out of date ideas, I highly recommend this type of outdoor excursion.
 You could even pick a theme for your picnic and build the experience around it for a thoughtful touch!